virajdesaiofficial/Currency-Converter/README.md

 Conversion between different currencies with wallet feature.

 Currently developing Currency converter application for Software Analysis and Development(SAD) course.
-This is the inital design and running command line implementation in pyhton.
+This is the inital design and running command line implementation in python.
 Will be developed into an Android based application once design features are confirmed.